localstack/localstack.github.io/content/terms/index.md

 ### 3.1 Term

-The initial term commitment for your purchase of Services will be as specified on an Order ("Initial Term") and begins on the Effective Date.
-After the Initial Term, the Services will, unless otherwise specified in the Service Description for a particular Service, automatically renew for additional 12-month periods ("Renewal Terms"), unless either party provides notice of non-renewal at least 30 days before the current term expires.
+The initial term commitment for your purchase of Services will be as specified on an Order (“Initial Term”) and begins on the Effective Date.
+After the Initial Term, the Services will, unless otherwise specified in the Service Description for a particular Service, renew for subsequent periods of the same length as the previous Term.
 You may provide notice of non-renewal for each Service you do not wish to renew at https://app.localstack.cloud.
+You will not receive any refunds due to early Service termination.
 We may agree to align the invoicing under multiple Orders but this will not reduce the term of any Order.
 Terminating specific Services does not affect the term of any other Services still in effect.
 If we permit you to reinstate Services at any time after termination, you agree that you will be bound by the then-current Terms and the renewal date that was in effect as of the effective termination date.

 ### 3.2 Termination for Cause